-1.6 All these documents are in general conformity with the National Planning Policy Framework (NPPF), the Government's high-level planning framework, revised in 2018.
+1.6 All these documents are in general conformity with the National Planning Policy Framework (NPPF), which is the Government's high-level planning framework, revised in 2018 and updated in 2019.
 This must be taken into account in the preparation of development plan documents and when deciding planning applications.
 Paragraph 7 explains that: